jploski/epic-ide/org.epic.perleditor-test/README.txt

 and are therefore fragile: they will fail if you interact with the GUI while they are running.
 Otherwise, they should run clean.

+If you wish to test using mock objects, the EasyMock library is included in the plug-in's classpath.

 Last but not least, the present test suites are very incomplete.
 Keep this in mind when making decisions based on their results.